Yifan20Hu/papers/README.md

-This is the paper list for Yifan Hu (https://sites.google.com/view/yifan-hu).
+This is the paper list for Yifan Hu from EPFL (https://sites.google.com/view/yifan-hu).